 Keep All Documents Related to Your Case

 You should keep all letters, invoices, and receipts related to your loved one’s passing.
-Even a ten-dollar receipt is compensable.
-We also recommend keeping all communications between yourself and the insurance company for your records.
+We also recommend keeping all communications between you and the insurance company for your records.

 Write Down Your Version of Events

 Your testimony holds more weight than you think.
-By keeping a journal, you can keep an accurate record of your loved one’s passing, your interactions with the insurance company, and your mental health.
-We may use this journal to calculate your non-economic damages’ value.
+By keeping a journal, you can keep an accurate record of your loved one’s passing, your interactions with the insurance company, and your mental anguish.
+We may use this journal to calculate the value of your non-economic damages.

 Refrain From Sharing Your Case’s Information Online

-It’s perfectly reasonable to share information about your loved one’s life online.
-However, refrain from sharing anything regarding your wrongful death case.
+It’s perfectly reasonable to talk about your loved one’s life.
+However, refrain from sharing anything online regarding your case.
 You should avoid:

 - Messaging the at-fault party or the insurance company online